Here's how to spot disinformation and how to protect yourself.

 - Reinterpretation of randomness: If a piece of information suggests that unseen, scary connections exist everywhere, it's likely misinformation.

 Moms who are spreading false theories online are most often doing it because they want to keep their family and other families safe.
-Judgement and name-calling is not the way to change their minds, say experts.
+Judgment and name-calling is not the way to change their minds, say experts.

 According to Jovan Byford, a Senior Lecturer in Psychology at The Open University, pointing out the holes in someone's theory is not likely to change their mind, because "conspiracy theories are, by definition, irrefutable."